wendlingd/Build-visual-web-design-element-inventory/README.md

 ## Anaconda users / Mac

 My experience with a new webdriver install for Aanaconda - Mac in Fall 2019 took a lot longer than I wanted it to.
 The correct instructions were spread out in multiple places, so here's a boost if your configuration is like mine.
 I decided to use the Firefox geckodriver, but there are several choices.
-I will demonstrate with geckodriver; change as needed.

 1. See https://anaconda.org/conda-forge/selenium, conda install -c conda-forge selenium
 2. Get driver.
 Start at https://selenium-python.readthedocs.io/installation.html.
 Go to the page where it's available, and download.